slabban/slabban.github.io/index.md

 <img src="/images/filtered_ultrasonic.jpg?raw=true" />

-An interesting avenue explored during the initial stages of this project was the use of Ultrasonic Sensors to perform obstacle avoidance, specifically the implementation of a [digital low-pass filter](https://youtu.be/KzdsOhwVtms?t=496 "Digital Filtration Methods").
+An interesting avenue explored during the initial stages of this project was the use of Ultrasonic Sensors to perform Obstacle Avoidance, specifically the implementation of a [digital low-pass filter](https://youtu.be/KzdsOhwVtms?t=496 "Digital Filtration Methods").
 Ultrasonic sensors are notorious for their high levels of noise, which can lead to unwanted spikes and false positive readings as seen in the red curve in the graph above.
 This accuracy and performance of this sensor was improved significantly through using a digtal low-pass filter, as shown in the blue curve.